EkaterinaPogodaeva/Programmin-1-Portfolio/README.md

 Mockup:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/mockup1.png "Logo Title Text 1")
+Mockup picture of the Categories Page.

 Mockup:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/mockup2.png "Logo Title Text 1")
+Mockup of the Question Page.

 Program:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/CatagroriesPage.png "Logo Title Text 1")
+This picture shows the Categories Page of our current application.
+Images are created in the Illustrator.

 Program:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/LitquestionEx.png "Logo Title Text 1")
+This picture represents the Question page of our application.
+Each person was responsible of finding ten questions for the category they are responsible for, later we chose five out of the every category.

 Question:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/Authorfile1.png "Logo Title Text 1")
+Questions for our applications, which were created in the Illustrator.

 Questions:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/Authorfile2.png "Logo Title Text 1")
+Questions for our applications, which were created in the Illustrator.

 Questions:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/Authorfile3.png "Logo Title Text 1")
+Questions for our applications, which were created in the Illustrator.

 Source Code:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/Sourcecode1.png "Logo Title Text 1")
+Source code for our program was written in the Processing.
+Each group member contrubuted to the code, rather it was a research of the similar application or a writing of the actuall code.

 Source Code:
 ![alt text](https://ekaterinapogodaeva.github.io/Programmin-1-Portfolio/images/Sourcecode2.png "Logo Title Text 1")
+Source code for our program was written in the Processing.
+Each group member contrubuted to the code, rather it was a research of the similar application or a writing of the actuall code.

 ###### Support or Contact